evaHallermeier/Travelling-Salesman-Problem-with-Tabu-Search/README.md

-# Optimization project - Tabu search
+# Optimization course project - Tabu search

 This project is a python code which implement the Tabu search algorithm and solve the travelling salesman problem TSP.
 Travelling Salesman Problem (TSP): Given a set of cities and their position, the problem is to find the shortest possible route that visits every city exactly once and returns to the starting point.